meshcloud/meshcloud-docs/docs/meshstack.platform-location.md

 Customers can create [Projects](meshcloud.project.md) that use the Locations available to their Customer account.
 Configuring the locations available to a project is typically restricted to users with the [Customer Admin Role](meshcloud.groups.md), providing a further level of possible delegation.

+## Deprovisioning / Deleting Projects

+Before a project can be deleted by meshStack you must make sure that no resources are left in any platform it uses.
+This is a security measure as we do not want to accidently delete resources still used from the cloud platforms.
+We therefore check the absence of resources prior of project deletion and upon presence of a resource we stop the deprovisioning process.

+This security check is currently supported for the platforms:

+* CloudFoundry
+* OpenStack
+* Service Marketplace

+> Since this security measure is very important, deprovisioning projects from other platforms is currently not supported.
+We are looking into extending this support and adding the missing platforms as soon as possible.